althaf-hussain46/PRODIGY_WD_03/README.md

 <h1>Project Overview</h1>

-This project is a simple and interactive Tic-Tac-Toe game.
+This project is a simple and interactive <h2>Tic-Tac-Toe game</h2>.
 It allows two players to take turns placing Xs and Os on a 3x3 grid with the goal of aligning three of their marks in a row horizontally, vertically, or diagonally.

 <h2>Technologies Used</h2>